Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 This identity easily implies the statement.
 The given integral condition on $g$ is to guarantee that $\int g\log g$ is finite if and only if $\int G\log G$ is finite, where $g$ and $G$ are related as above.\endpf

 Note that with the same argument as in the proof of the Corollary above one can see that the log HLS functional (on $\Sn$ or $\Hn$) is invariant under the conformal action.
-3em \eject \centerline{\bf 5.
-Appendix}